Why nailing accountability is essential to growing your business (Rockefeller Habit #4)

 It’s worth me spelling out the difference between responsibility and accountability here.
 With accountability, the buck stops with you.
 You own the issue, task or role entirely.
 If it goes wrong, you admit that the fault lies with you.
 Conversely, responsibility can be shared.
 You can work with a team of people to divide responsibility equally.
 Responsibilities are often given out by the accountable person.

 So, it’s vital that you nail down accountabilities as early as you can in your business.
 Instead of focusing on out-of-date org charts that give no clear definition, you need a new set of tools to navigate your way through.
 This is where the Fourth Rockefeller Habit kicks in.
 So, what does it suggest?
-Have an accountability chart.

 Work out who’s accountable for every business area, functional and cross-functional

-As part of my two-day kick-off with the leadership team of new clients, we work through the Function Accountability Chart which is a Scaling Up Growth tool.
+As part of my two-day kick-off with new clients, we work through the Function Accountability Chart which is a Scaling Up Growth tool.
 All areas of the business are listed – Marketing, Sales, HR, IT, Learning and Development, Finance, Head of Company, Customer Satisfaction – and a set of terms agreed.
 The aim is to ensure one name has overall accountability for each area.
 Some names will appear in more than one box.
 This stimulates productive conversation around the things that are important to customers and staff and who’s accountable for these things.
 We work through the things that cause most friction in the business and make sure they’re allocated.

 It’s fascinating to me.
 Some leadership teams rattle through this exercise in super-quick time.
 It’s obvious to them who’s accountable for the various functions.
 No ambiguity.
 In others, it’s a lot murkier.
 I always remember one of the first companies I coached, before I began using the Function Accountability Chart.
 It was two years before we realised that the CEO was merely a job title.
 In fact, the three Founders were jointly performing this role as co-CEOs.
 Now, I always start by getting this clarity first!